JFarm0/JFarm0/README.md

 # :raising_hand_man: Hello!

-My name is **Jared Farmer** and on GitHub I currently go by @JFarm0.
+My name is **Jared Farmer** and I go by @JFarm0 on GitHub.
 My resume can be found [here!](https://docs.google.com/document/d/1wxvgtpTNoO8J2vUHvS3lz-vZkHTJzT23yzD5g72HM6U/edit?usp=sharing)

 ## About Me
-I am a new developer residing in the St. Louis area.
-I recently went through LaunchCode's LC101 program and look forward to further building my skills and knowledge base as I continue my journey into the tech field.
+I am an eager new developer residing in the St. Louis area.
+Recently, I went through LaunchCode's LC101 program and look forward to further building my skills and knowledge base as I continue my journey into the tech field.

 ## What I've learned
 While in LC101, my learning was centered around the languages of **JavaScript** and **Java**.
-While learning those languages, the curriculum introduced me to many other tools, frameworks and databases used in the employment of those languages.
+While learning those languages, the curriculum introduced me to many other libraries, tools, and frameworks used in the employment of those languages.

 ### These technologies included:
 * HTML5